nachogb27/nachogb27/README.md

-# Hi there! 👋 I'm Ignacio García Benito
+# Hi there! 👋 I'm Nacho

 🎓 **Computer Engineering Student** at Universidad de Salamanca, Spain
 💻 **Exploring** the world of software development and technology